R v Belnavis

 R v Belnavis, [1997] 3 S.C.R.
 341, is a leading Supreme Court of Canada decision on the right against unreasonable search and seizure under section 8 of the Canadian Charter of Rights and Freedoms.
 The Court held that there is no reasonable expectation of privacy in the backseat of a car.

 Background

-Three young women were stopped by police for stopped speeding.
+Three young women were stopped by police for speeding.
 The police officer noticed bags in back which were found to contain new clothes with price tags still on them.
 More bags were found in the trunk.
 Two of the girls gave differing stories as to who owned which bag.
 They were all charged with possession of stolen property.

 At trial, it was held that the search was unreasonable and violated section 8 of the Charter.
 The evidence was excluded under section 24(2) and the girls were acquitted.
 On appeal the acquittal was quashed and a new trial was ordered.

 The question before the Supreme Court was whether the officer violated a reasonable expectation of privacy under section 8 by searching the back seat, and if so, whether the evidence should be excluded under section 24(2).